KongrooParadox/ansible-linux-pc/README.md

 # Linux Workstation

-My config and tools for linux.
+My config and tools for linux

-Tested only with Debian based [Kaisen Linux](https://kaisenlinux.org/)
+Designed and tested for Debian Bookworm

 # Requirements